Arkadiy-Garber/MagicLamp/README.md

 ## Citing MagicLamp
 There is no official publication for MagicLamp.
 If it was useful for your work, please cite as follows:

 Garber, AI., Ramirez, GA., Merino, N., Pavia MJ., McAllister, SM.
-(2020) MagicLamp: toolkit for annotation of 'omics datasets using curated HMM sets.
-2021: MagicLamp, GitHub repository: https://github.com/Arkadiy-Garber/MagicLamp.
+(2020) MagicLamp: toolkit for annotation of genomic data using discreet and curated HMM sets.
+2023: MagicLamp, GitHub repository: https://github.com/Arkadiy-Garber/MagicLamp.

-## Installation
+## Installation (Conda is required for this software)
-### Quick install (if you have Conda installed)
     git clone https://github.com/Arkadiy-Garber/MagicLamp.git
     cd MagicLamp
     bash setup.sh